Maryland tax-free week begins Sunday

 The first $40 on backpacks are also tax-free.

-Here's a list of some of the items you might not think are tax exempt:
+Here's a list of some of the items that are tax exempt:

 - Laundry services